The next SNAC meeting is on June 20th at 7pm at Swarland Club, Coast View.

 Find out about Rights of Way

-Swarland Moor Heritage Group’s next meeting is about ‘The Evolution of the Rights of Way network and how missing routes can be found and retrieved‘.
-The meeting is on February 14th at 7.30 in Swarland Club.
+Swarland Moor Heritage Group’s next talk is being given by Sue Rogers on ‘The Evolution of the Rights of Way network and how missing routes can be found and retrieved‘.
+The meeting is on February 14th at 7.30pm in Swarland Village Club.

 Peat restoration gets a boost